On this page I report instances in which antipoverty policies are being advocated in ways that largely ignore the economics of poverty.

 In fairness to ASPIRE, their Non-Economics calculation is still common.
 (I admit I have also made a non-behavioral assumption at times, to make a quick calculation.)
 But we can all do better, and we can certainly flag caution for users.
 At a minimum, some sensitivity tests should be provided in the (otherwise) excellent ASPIRE database.

 This can be such a deceptive number.
 It is very easy: one simply adds up all the monetary gaps below the poverty line for all poor people.
 (You can calculate it easily as the Poverty Gap Index times the poverty line times population size.)
-One widely-cited calculation gives the aggregate poverty gap for the $1.25 a day poverty line at $80 billion.
-The conclusion drawn is that it should be easy to eliminate poverty.
-The trouble is that this entirely ignores all the information and incentive issues that confront targeted transfers as I explain above.
+One widely-cited calculation in a 2016 Brookings article gives the aggregate poverty gap for the $1.90 a day poverty line at $80 billion in 2015.

-But even ignoring all that, there are some confusing usages of the idea of the aggregate poverty gap.
+Even ignoring all that, there are some confusing usages of the idea of the aggregate poverty gap.
 For example, any less-than-careful readers of this (otherwise interesting) blog post by Peter Diamandis on Universal Basic Income might be be drawn to conclude that $80 billion would suffice to provide a UBI sufficient to eliminate poverty (though he does not actually say that).
-But a moment’s reflection tells us that the global cost of a Basic Income of $1.25 a day is more like $3,300 billion–over 40 times more.
-(Of course, if Diamandis had said that then his point would have lost some of its punch.)
+But a moment’s reflection tells us that the global cost of a Basic Income of $1.90 a day for everyone in the developing world is close to $4,200 billion at PPP.
+Even if one halved that number to convert to market exchange rates, the aid bill would be 25 times greater than the $80 billion figure.
+(Of course, if Diamandis had said that then his point would have lost some of its punch!)

 While I do think the Basic Income idea should stay on the table of policy options (see my VOX-EU blog), I also think advocates should be careful with their numbers and how they are presented to avoid misunderstandings that could easily undermine their case with closer scrutiny.